Site Supervisor Internship Handbook

 Does Drury have a co-op program?

-No. Typically Drury internships are parallel; that is, the student takes classes at the same time.
+No. Typically Drury internships are parallel; that is, the student takes classes concurrently with an internship.
 The exception is summer internships that can be taken independently of other classes and worked a full-time schedule.

 Where are Drury students currently working?